Kyagara/equinox/README.md

 - More tests for the internal client and rate limit
 - Maybe implement custom HTTP traffic mocking, removing `gock`
 - Improve DDragon/CDragon support

-## Known Issues

-- ByAccessToken methods not being cached since the only unique identifier is the Authorization Header.
-- `ratelimit` is not respecting Retry-After headers when running parallel requests.

 ## About